brentgroves/repsys/research/m_z/nginx_gateway_fabric/routing_traffic.md

 To test the configuration, we will send a request to the public IP and port of NGINX Gateway Fabric that you saved in the Before you begin section and verify that the response comes from one of the coffee pods.

 **Note:**\
-Your clients should be able to resolve the domain name “cafe.example.com” to the public IP of the NGINX Gateway Fabric.
+Your clients should be able to **[resolve](https://everything.curl.dev/usingcurl/connections/name.html)** the domain name “cafe.example.com” to the public IP of the NGINX Gateway Fabric.
 In this guide we will simulate that using curl’s --resolve option.
+FYI, I added repsys.linamar.com to my hosts file so I can test using a browser and don't need the resolve parameter when using curl.

 First, let’s send a request to the path “/”:

 ```bash